rajnish17100/Image-Optimization/README.md

 # Image-Optimization
-In this project we are going to learn how to resize an image taken through a form, with the help of php create a folder named as uploads to store all the uploaded image first of all configure your php.ini file and assign the max Size as per your wish, here  in this case it is taken as 400 MB
+In this project we are going to learn how to resize an image taken through a form, with the help of php we will also registration and login process to access an image file(displyed on your dashboard)

+create a folder named as uploads to store all the uploaded image first of all configure your php.ini file and assign the max Size as per your wish, here  in this case it is taken as 400 MB